ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 being the decision-maker.

 The central office has played different roles over the years.
-As the national arm of the platform, it will always be primarily responsible for directly working with federal funders, national research organizations and societies, and international partners.
+As the federal arm of the platform, it will always be primarily responsible for directly working with federal funders, national research organizations and societies, and international partners.
 Working with those organizations gives the central office a different, birds-eye view of the national research community.

 These different perspectives matter: our federation’s mandate is not just to assist individual researchers already working with us but